Hager RCBO Switchboard Upgrade Adelaide: Modern RCBO vs Old RCD (2026 Guide)

 RCDs protect multiple circuits (if one trips, everything on that RCD goes off).
 Hager RCBOs protect individual circuits (if one trips, only that circuit goes off).
 Hager RCBOs are the modern standard-more expensive upfront, but way more convenient and reliable.Do I need Hager RCBOs or are RCDs enough?

 RCDs meet minimum legal requirements.
 Hager RCBOs are the modern best-practice standard.
-We only install Hager RCBOs-the extra $400-600 is worth it for no nuisance tripping, easier fault diagnosis, and German-engineered reliability.Can I upgrade to Hager RCBOs later?
+We only install Hager RCBOs — the extra investment is worth it for no nuisance tripping, easier fault diagnosis, and German-engineered reliability.Can I upgrade to Hager RCBOs later?

 - Licence: PGE 305056